Sasho80/7.2.ComplexLoops-ExamProblems/README.md

 If the condition that checks whether the number is equal with "stop" number returns a false result, our program should continue to print.
 This covers the fourth and last part of our program.

+04.Problem: Special Numbers
+Write a program that reads one integer number N and generates all possible special numbers from 1111 to 9999.
+To be considered special, a number must correspond to the following condition:
+• N to be divisible by each of its digits without reminder.
+Example: upon N = 16, 2418 is a special number:
+• 16 / 2 = 8 without reminder
+• 16 / 4 = 4 without reminder
+• 16 / 1 = 16 without reminder
+• 16 / 8 = 2 without reminder
+Input Data
+The input is read from the console and consists of one integer within the range [1 … 600 000].
+Output Data
+Print on the console all special numbers, separated by space.
+Sample Input and Output
+Input  Output                                       Comments
+3                                                   3 / 1 = 3 without reminder
+      1111 1113 1131 1133 1311 1313 1331 1333 3111  3 / 3 = 1 without reminder
+      3113 3131 3133 3311 3313 3331 3333            3 / 3 = 1 without reminder

+Hints and Guidelines
+Solve the problem by yourself using what you learned from the previous two problems.
+Keep in mind the difference between operators for integer division / and division with reminder % in C++.
+.
 05.Problem: Digits
 Write a program that reads from the console an integer within the range [100 … 999], and then prints it a predefined number of times – modifying it before each print, as follows: